 Domestic stability in Egypt has improved markedly and the economy is showing timid signs of recovery.
-The government has engaged in bold reforms and generous aid from the GCC countries gives Egypt the financial space to gradually implement them.
+The government has engaged in bold reforms.
+Generous aid from the Gulf Cooperation Council (GCC) countries gives it the financial space to gradually implement those reforms.

 Strengths (+) and weaknesses (-)